 Project Activities

-Research activities will be conducted across multiple phases.
-In Phase 1, the research team will develop an initial version of the IMFR based on a review of existing measures and feedback from a group of MTSS experts and school personnel.
-In Phase 2, the measure will undergo iterative administrations, psychometric testing, and refinement.
-In Phase 3, researchers will conduct psychometric testing on the revised IMFR, including additional validity tests, and examine the cost for intended users.
+Research activities were conducted across multiple phases.
+In phase 1, the research team developed an initial version of the IMFR based on a review of existing measures and feedback from a group of MTSS experts and school personnel.
+In phase 2, the measure underwent iterative administrations, psychometric testing, and refinement.
+In phase 3, researchers conducted a final round of psychometric testing on the revised IMFR and examined the IMFR’s cost and utility for intended users.
+Although some dissemination activities, such as manuscript submissions, occurred in the final years of the study, other dissemination activities (e.g., conference presentations) occurred throughout the life of the study.

 Structured Abstract